 Notice the fireplace on the lower left?
 Well, I created this board about a year ago, and I am in the process of making the house addition with the fireplace right now!
 Things not only get clear, but they come to you when you make these boards.
 But that is a topic for a later day.

-I do this same thing with my clients.
-I call it the magazine exercise.
-I bring all my favorite design shelter magazines, one of each, everything from Dwell to Traditional Home, to Elle Decoration from the UK.
-I ask them to sift through whichever magazines speak to them, and flag the images that speak to them within.
-With each image, I ask them, “What is it that appeals to you in this image?”
+I do magazine exercise my clients important to include here.
+I bring all my favorite design shelter magazines, from Dwell to Traditional Home and even Elle Decoration from the UK.
+And then, I ask them to sift through whichever speak to them.
+We flag the images that speak to them from within.
+With each image I ask them, “What is it that appeals to you in this image?”
 Getting visual gets you out of your analytic, “get it done” side, and into your heart and aspiration.
 It is only by expanding out the exercise, and really thinking big, even perhaps beyond the scope of the design project at hand, that we can begin to tap into what’s missing, what needs to happen.

 A couple of clients of mine moved into a gorgeous Mediterranean stone home about a year ago and lived in it for ‘a year’ before calling me.
 Talk about clearing a space!

 They had left much of their furniture behind, as they were scaling up with a toddler in-toe.
 They were living with the furniture that came with the house until they were ready to redo it, one room at a time.

 The dining room came first… We locked-in on a round chunky-wood, craftsman-made dining table pretty quickly to go with a Murano glass chandelier they already had.

 We got fascinated with a few Traditional Home magazine images; Furniture with sculptural forms and luxurious fabrics, antique white chair frames, and “eggplant” – a variation on purple (or ultraviolet, the color of the year).